First Time Puppy Owner: Start Off On the Right Paw

-Puppy proofing your home is a quick, easy, and effective way to reduce opportunities for your puppy to get into trouble and you to become frustrated.
+Puppy-proofing your home is a quick, easy, and effective way to reduce opportunities for your puppy to get into trouble and frustration for you.

 This is also why we restrict access to all but one room at a time.
-When the dog has learned how to go potty outside and is only chewing on their appropriate toys, they can earn an additional room.
-Remember one room at a time, don't overwhelm your new dog with access to the entire home all at once.
+When the dog has learned how to go potty outside and is only chewing on their appropriate toys, we can introduce additional spaces.
+Remember, one room at a time, don't overwhelm your new dog with access to the entire home all at once.

 Be Firm and Fair